PhilReedData/TEFCluster/README.md

 ## Conclusions

-_to do_

 - LDA analysis can help to further understand the results as a whole.
-- Reassured that we can confirm expectations (main focus is students, teaching and learning).
+- We can be reassured that the process confirms the most obvious expectations (the main focus is students, teaching and learning).
-- Begun to identify topics but there is much overlap.
+- We can begin to identify topics but there is much overlap.
-- No outstanding differences between gold, silver and bronze awarded institutions.
+- So far, there are no outstanding differences between gold, silver and bronze awarded institutions.
-- Requires more work to refine process, might work better if the data set was larger.
+- More work is required to refine the process; it might work better if the data set was larger or if the pre-processing was customised further.
-- Could extend to look at multiple years of submissions.
+- We could extend to look at multiple years of submissions.

 ## References